cs3343group6/LandLordGame/README.md

 This Version is operated in Command Line
 Once you run it, the system will ask you firstly enter into 3 player's name After that each of the player will give out their cards in turn.
-However, by now we haven't made the other player's cards invisible
+However, by now we haven't made the other player's cards invisible which this function will be added in next few versions.
+And after you enter into the name, the system will tell each player how many cards you have and you should type the cards which you want to give out in a stream.
+And follow the system's instructions.